microsoft/terminal/doc/user-docs/index.md

 1. Select the `down` button next to the `+` in the tab bar
 2. Choose your new shell from the list (more on how to extend the list in the config section)

-## Starting a new tab Powershell with admin privilege
+## Starting a new PowerShell tab with admin privilege

 #TODO

 ## Using cut and paste in the Terminal window

-#TODO  For Powershell and Bash (and cmd.exe?)
+#TODO  For PowerShell and Bash (and cmd.exe?)

 ## Add a "Open Windows Terminal Here" to File Explorer